 Instead, you will not have to pay your attorney’s fees and legal costs until and unless we can successfully recover compensation for your losses through a settlement or jury verdict.
 This means that you will have little risk when you retain an attorney to help you with your car accident injury claim.
 Since we will not be paid unless we win your case, this also means that we are careful when we evaluate claims.
 You can feel confident that you will receive a fair and honest assessment of your case and its winnability.

 Q: What types of damages can I recover in my car accident case?

-A: In a personal injury lawsuit, damages refer to a monetary award that may be given to an injured plaintiff to compensate him or her for his or her losses.
+A: In a motor vehicle accident lawsuit, damages refer to a monetary award that may be given to an injured plaintiff to compensate him or her for his or her losses.
 Several types of damages may be recoverable in a Tucson auto accident claim.
 The main categories of compensatory damages include special and general damages.
 Special damages are monetary awards for your quantifiable losses, including medical expenses, lost wages, property damage, and others.
 General damages are monetary awards for your non-economic losses and include the following types: